 Discovery is an annual journal of natural history and conservation published by Nature Vancouver.
 Volume 47 is scheduled to be published in the Fall of 2019.
 PDFs of some of the past issues are available HERE.

-Cynthia Crampton, Dan Overmyer, Stephen Partington, and Bev Ramey
+Cynthia Crampton, David Cook, Dan Overmyer, Stephen Partington, and Bev Ramey

 The Editorial Committee invites submissions of articles, nature notes and book reviews.
 Please e-mail all submissions to EDITORIAL COMMITTEE.